Main Phone: (775) 328-3060

 - All packages must have a chain of custody with contents accurately listed

-- A completed laboratory examination form stating, which tests are being requested, must be included
+- A completed laboratory examination form stating, which tests are being requested, must be included if testing is required

 - All money must be counted prior to submission